 … do canyoning (or canyoneering) and zip-line canopy tours.
 I will proudly display my bruises and cuts to anyone interested.

 … visit Manual Antonio.
 I absolutely loved, loved, loved Manual Antonio beach!
 It is nestled in Manual Antonio National Park and boasts white sand beaches and turquoise blue waters.
 However, keep an eye on the raccoons, monkeys, and iguanas on the beach.
 We had raccoons try to steal our clothes!
-It was quite an amusing sight.
+It was quite a scary (and somewhat cute) sight.

 … awe at the sight of Monteverde cloud forest.
 This was a completely eerie and magical place.

-… visit the canals of Torteguero and see sea turtles during their nesting season.
+… visit the canals of Tortuguero and see sea turtles during their nesting season.

 … relax on the beaches near Puerto Viejo while listening to Bob Marley songs.